 I’ll share what you can expect from one of my classes.
 I design them with ritual intention.
 We usually begin in Sukhasana (happy, easeful sitting).
 Then we connect with the earth and our bodies in Savanna (flat on our backs) and witness our breath.
 We’ll follow our breath through gentle asanas (poses) with the intention of fully inhabiting our bodies.
 We experience the soulful luxury of feeling from and loving our bodies.
 Sometimes asanaswith more heat and intensity will arise, but always with awareness and always accessible to beginners.
 Each asanahas a range of approach and depth.
 We visit silence, stillness and practice visualization throughout the practice in order to return to the inner space of peace and insight and connection to the heart-mind.
 We also practice pranayama(breath/energy work) and mantra(reciting sacred sounds).
 We complete the circle with a return to Savasana and finally to Sukhasana.

 The composition of my classes is influenced by my experiences with general hatha yoga, tantra yoga, Kundalini yoga (I have enjoyed and been influenced by Kundalini yoga classes, but I am not a registered Kundalini yoga teacher), Vinyasa yoga, earth magick, shamanism, performing arts and seated meditation.
 Some classes are silent and some use music.
-One class I offer incorporates journaling.
+I have offered classes that incorporate journaling.
 I am especially most grateful to my teachers at Yoga Central in Canton, Ohio for teaching comprehensive yoga with compassion, awareness and discernment.
 My teachers said that our most immediate connection to nature is our own bodies, and so each time we practice yoga, we can experience intimacy with nature.